JasperTresidder/Reolink_Camera_Viewer/README.md

 To save clips, there is a text box just below 'Save Clip' to name your file. enter a file name e.g. 'clip123', click on save clip and then the clip to save.

-VLC media player is used to view live streams camera clips using the cvlc command.
+VLC media player is used to view live streams camera clips using vlc commands and os.system. --https://wiki.videolan.org/VLC_command-line_help/

 ## Preview
 ![Screenshot at 2022-09-17 11-14-31](https://user-images.githubusercontent.com/51917264/190851760-a9f68216-5a67-425f-94a4-f06e131fd4bc.png)